H3llKa1ser/B00t2R00t/Methodology/Web Applications/API.md

 ### 2) Broken Access Control (BAC)

-Try to access all subdomains with the cookie with the cookie or AUTH header that you have.
+Try to access all subdomains with the cookie or AUTH header that you have.
 You may get 200.

 Replay all AUTHENTICATED requests (200) WITHOUT Cookie or AUTH header.
 You may get 200.